Looking for easy healthy meals? Think soup! These top vegetarian soup recipes are seriously satisfying for eaters of all kinds.

 Here's one of our fan favorite vegetarian soup recipes: Moroccan cauliflower soup!
 The cauliflower is roasted until lightly charred in a very hot oven.
 Then it’s blended with onion, carrot and warm Moroccan spices into a silky puree.
 Think: cumin, coriander, turmeric, ginger, and cinnamon.
 This soup is pretty simple to put together, full of nutrients, and vegan and gluten-free too.

-There’s nothing quite like a comforting bowl of soup.
-And how about split pea soup?
-It’s the cozy equivalent of blueberry pancakes and pumpkin spiced coffee, right?
-This vegetarian split pea soup recipe is one of our favorite healthy dinner recipes since it’s not only hearty and delicious, but it’s also incredibly easy to make.
-Here we’ve used a touch of liquid smoke and smoked paprika in place of the traditional ham.
+There’s nothing quite like the cozy factor that is split pea soup.
+This vegetarian version is one of our favorite healthy dinner recipes since it’s not only hearty and delicious, but it’s also incredibly easy to make.
+Here you'll use a touch of liquid smoke in place of the traditional ham.

 This brilliant red tomato artichoke soup is bursting with tangy flavor and the perfect thing for a gray day!
 The resulting soup is so flavorful and comforting that we could almost eat it for every meal (almost).
 Serve with homemade garlic croutons and shaved Parmesan for the ultimate in cozy.